Glackin's ban for social media comments overturned

 He featured in the club's BetMcLean League Cup final defeat by Linfield at Windsor Park earlier this month.

+In a statement, the club said: "Coleraine Football Club has welcomed the decision by the Irish FA Disciplinary Committee to overturn a ten-match ban for Jamie Glackin."

-The Bannsiders' successful appeal of the decision means Glackin will be available for the club's post split Irish Premiership fixtures.
+The Bannsiders' successful appeal means Glackin will be available for the club's post split Irish Premiership fixtures.

 Glackin has made 34 appearances for Oran Kearney's side this season, scoring four goals.